Seongjin74/ev_charging_station_optimizer/README.md

    Open `ev_charging_geo_map.html` in a web browser to view the interactive map with visualizations of existing charging stations and the proposed additional candidate sites.

 3. **Thesis Document:**
-   Review the thesis PDF (`전기차 충전소 선택 최적화 및 공간분석 기법 적용.pdf`) for a detailed description of the methodology, experiments, and evaluation.
+   Review the thesis PDF (`ECSOA.pdf`) for a detailed description of the methodology, experiments, and evaluation.

 ## Dependencies